Guidelines for Filming and Photography at the University of Hawaii

 Filming on university property is permitted only if it does not interfere with normal university business and previously scheduled events.

 A license to film on university property for commercial or non-news purposes must be obtained prior to filming.
-The issuing of a license is coordinated through the University of Hawaii Public Relations and Special Events Office (PRSE) and the Office of Risk Management (ORM).
+The issuing of a license is coordinated through the University of Hawaii Broadcast/Film/Public Information Officer and the Office of Risk Management (ORM).

-To begin the process, submit a film request application (111 KB PDF) to PRSE.
-PRSE will review the application in conjunction with the appropriate campus or facility and work with the applicant to ensure university requirements are met prior to issuing the license.
+To begin the process, submit a film request application (111 KB PDF) to the Broadcast/Film/Public Officer.
+The application will be reviewed in conjunction with the appropriate campus or facility and work with the applicant to ensure university requirements are met prior to issuing the license.

 The license is issued by the Office of Risk Management (ORM) once all conditions are met to the satisfaction of the university.